These two 90-minute presentations will take place July 21 and August 25, 2022. APFM’s Annual meeting will immediately follow Part 2.

-This 90-minute presentation will be held on January 26, 2022.
+This 90-minute presentation was held on January 26, 2022.
 The webinar highlights fathers’ experiences of bias and powerlessness in mediation, viewed against the current socio-political backdrop of gender power struggles within the modern family.

 This 90-minute presentation was held November 30, 2021.
 It provides insights and information on the status and strategies associated with creation of a nationally recognized performance-based credentialing program for all professional mediators.